 At the heart of the future crisis for the US is the matter of financial insolvency of the US economy, a crisis which recently unravelled with the world financial crisis which started in the US through the combination of the actions by the Federal Reserve, the reliance of the economic growth on an excessive credit boom and the trend towards increased securitisation which can all be interpreted as a process which delayed the onset of a financial crash.
 It could be argued that this is continually a latent problem – only averted by regular credit-fuelled booms, as the extent of the debt in the private sector always risks causing a crisis should underlying economic activity slow down and reduce the flow of liquidity.
 The last credit-fuelled boom risked running out of steam and was only prolonged by further extensions of growth potential enabled through the further growth opportunities provided by new financial instruments used under securitisation, which were largely a means of making money out of repackaging and selling on existing debt obligations, including Mortgage-Backed Securities.
 Bank regulations became increasingly lax as leverage of debt was extended ever further, enabling financial companies to expand fast.
 However, some experts repeatedly warned of escalating household, public and financial sector indebtedness, particularly in the United States and the UK.

 With the global economy with it’s complex tangled web of financial institutions, banks, corporations and stockholders working in tandem with eachother now transformed into one where much of the ever-expanding wealth in the world economy is comprised of financial capital flows in the non-banking financial institutions, it is one whose underlying economic performance is entirely dependent on highly leveraged and high-risk short-term trades of capital engaged in non-productive investment such as speculation in land, property and currencies, and predatory purchasing of mortgage, debt, insurance and pension policies.
+The panoply of financial gambling instruments across the global financial market playing field combine into a cacophony of white noise that is the melee of the financial markets – a tangled web of market signals across the world moving forward as the sweeping tide of collective force that is the capitalist economy.

 “Earlier this month, I received a sobering e-mail from a senior, recently-retired banker.
 This particular man, a veteran of the credit world, had just chatted with ex-colleagues who are still in the markets – and [he] was feeling deeply shocked.”